 - Asset Panda®.

-*Data accurate as of October 2025.
+*Data accurate as of March 2026.
 Sources: official vendor documentation and pricing pages.
+The tags reflect common use cases based on product positioning and publicly available documentation.

 #1.
 InvGate Asset Management

 InvGate Asset Management is a comprehensive IT Asset Management software with Inventory Management capabilities.
-With our software, you can build a complete inventory from scratch using multiple sources, manage and configure your IT (and non-IT) assets and generate custom reports tailored to your needs.
-But it is so much more than that.
+With our software, you can build a complete inventory from scratch using multiple sources (covering both IT and non-IT assets) manage and track them across their full lifecycle, and generate custom reports tailored to your needs.

 With its no-code approach and intuitive interface, the user experience is seamless from the start.
-Plus, its automation capabilities and AI-Hub features simplify processes, helping you optimize resources and save time.
+Plus, its automation capabilities and AI features simplify processes, helping you optimize resources and save time.

 Key features of InvGate Asset Management